Table of contents:

 Other payroll components are in the form of deductions and benefits.
 These include bonuses, employee benefits, voluntary deductions, wage garnishments, health insurance plans, retirement plans, life insurance, HRA, and more.
 In these, there might be employees who might be exempted for certain cases and nonexempt employees.

 Gathering inputs for employee paychecks is time-consuming.
 This monthly process needs to be managed efficiently, keeping the size of a company in mind.

 Inputs can be across numerous verticals, including loans, travel expenses, extra shift charges, paid leave, commission, relocation expenses, and miscellaneous expenses.

 - Validating Inputs

-The data captured is then subject to validation, to eliminate any possible errors at a later stage.
-This is a very important and mandatory step as you need to abolish the inactive employees from the list and make sure every working employee is mentioned.
+The data captured is then subject to validation to eliminate any possible errors at a later stage.
+This is a crucial step as you consider data of only current employees in your organization.

 - Setting up Payroll Processes